 Eating gluten free has made a tremendous difference in my life and in my health.
 The longer I have been gluten free, the more people (especially people I haven’t seen in a long time) tell me how much better, how much healthier I look.

 And it’s true.
 I found some photos from before I went gluten free, and the difference is remarkable.
-For a point of comparison, the top photo on this page was taken about 4.5-5 years after going gluten free.

 The large appliances which came with our apartment?
 We cleaned them the best we could since they were not replaceable (although I did sort-of luck out when our fridge died a few years after we moved in, and our landlord replaced it with a brand new one).

 My darling late wife, Teresa, did not need to be gluten free, but did so very willingly, right from the start, because of the impact that not being gluten free would have on my health.
 I react to minute bits of gluten, both internally and externally, so it was much easier for both of us to be gluten free and not have to worry about cross contamination.